MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/installation-overview.md

 ms.assetid: 2351bb7b-8f14-4b7d-b4ed-8b97f7974617
 ms.reviewer:
 ---
-<span id="_Toc498953269" class="anchor"></span>

 # Installation overview

-This chapter briefly describes the Dynamics GP web components and introduces the major parts of the installation.
+This section describes the Dynamics GP web components and introduces the major parts of the installation.
 It also provides an installation checklist.

 ## What are the web components?